vince-nyanga/vince-nyanga.github.io/_posts/2019-11-09-building-a-carpooling-api-with-django-part-3.md

     list_display = ('make', 'model', 'reg_number')

 ```
 Now run your server using this command `python manage.py runserver` and go to `http://localhost:8000/admin/`.
-You will see `Vehicles` section where you can view and add vehicles.
+You will see the `Vehicles` section where you can view and add vehicles.

 ## Place
 We need to add a `Place` model that will represent the origin and destination of a `Trip`.
 Once again let's create a new app called `places` by running this command after we've stopped our server if it was running: